 1 canister/jar of dry roasted peanuts

 Remember that presentation plays a big part in food fun.
-So use a contrasting color bowl that will really make the colors of this boo-tiful snack pop!
+A contrasting color bowl will really make the colors of this boo-tiful snack pop!

 Happy Halloween, friends!

 Do you have any hauntingly fun foods or Halloween traditions you enjoy?
 Please share in the comments below.